 By Maria Benardis, faculty at NewEarth University’s School of Health & Wellness

-Maria is presenting an online, l!ve Workshop in 2020, RETURN TO AGAPI: Intro to Ancient Greek Health & Wellness hosted by the NEU School of Health & Wellness; learn more: https://newearth.university/courses/agapi-based-health-wellness/
+Maria presents an online, Workshop RETURN TO AGAPI: Intro to Ancient Greek Health & Wellness (now available as a Recording Replay), that is hosted by the NEU School of Health & Wellness; learn more at her Courses Page: https://newearth.university/courses/agapi-based-health-wellness/

 Love is the cause of unity of all things. — Aristotle

 The Ancient Greeks believed that we are a spirit of energy.
 The ancient Greeks introduced the world to the concept of energy (from the Greek word energia) and its effects on humans, animals, plants and one’s health.
 The ancient Greeks knew that if the food they were cooking had good energy and was made with agapi (unconditional love), their dishes would be masterpieces — and masterpieces they were.

 The Greek word for love is agapi, which is a deep sense of true love, with no expectations.
 Agapi denotes unconditional love.
 Unfortunately, we have developed distorted views about what love is today and have placed too many conditions, judgements and limitations on what love means and how it should be expressed.
 Agapi is a joyous, harmonious state of mind, absence of judgment and free of chaos.
 With agapi, worry, stress, anger, frustration, fear, anxiety and competitiveness cannot exist.

 The ancient Greeks believed that the purpose of agapi was to unify things.
 It is vitally important that anything we do whether it is buying out ingredients, cooking, eating or the way we live our life that it always be executed from a place of agapi.

 In this blog we explore how to purchase agapi ingredients, how to cook with agapi and how to eat with agapi.